ddev/ddev-ui/README.md

 ## Prerequisites

-* DDEV CLI is installed and properly working.
+- DDEV CLI is installed and properly working.
-* Yarn is installed globally `npm install -g yarn`.
+- Yarn is installed globally `npm install -g yarn`.

 ## Run Instructions

-* Ensure DDEV is installed and properly working via CLI and you have valid projects installed.
+- Ensure DDEV is installed and properly working via CLI and you have valid projects installed.

 ## Build Instructions

 DDEV UI has been tested on macOS, Win7/8/10, Ubuntu 16.04+ and Fedora 25+.
 The following commands will output the compiled binary to /release-builds .

-* macOS: `make darwin`
+- macOS: `make darwin`
-* windows: `make windows`
+- windows: `make windows`
-* linux: `make linux`
+- linux: `make linux`

-While developing and testing casually locally (not for formal reviews), you may wish to skip building the full binary by running `npm install && npm start` in the main ddev-ui directory.
+While developing and testing casually locally (not for formal reviews), you may wish to skip building the full binary by running `yarn install && yarn start` in the main ddev-ui directory.

 This will launch the ddev-ui electron app without requiring building disk images and closing/reopening the binary.